EdmonJiang/cloudflare-notebook/README.md

 ### Create Workers on Cloudflare

-Create a workers on cloudflare, Edit Code, copy and paste code in your worker.js, save and deploy.
+Create a workers on cloudflare, Edit Code, copy and paste code into your worker.js, save and deploy.

 ### Visit your workers link
 You will open your default notebook, you can edit and save text in the textarea on your page.